H\"older regularity and convergence for a non-local model of nematic liquid crystals in the large-domain limit: Introduction

 While Landau-de Gennes has proven an effective model in many situations, there are still open questions as to how one may justify the model in a rigorous way.
 While one may use Landau-de Gennes, in appropriate situations, to justify Oseen-Frank, a rigorous justification of Landau-de Gennes itself is lacking.
 Historically it was justified on a phenomenological basis, but other work has been able to provide Landau-de Gennes as a gradient expansion of a non-local mean field model~\cite{garlea2017landau,han2015microscopic}.
-Justification by formal gradient expansions leaves open the question as to the consistency minimisers of the original free energy with minimisers of its approximation.
-To this end, recent work has been focused on rigorous asymptotic analysis of non-local free energies, which similarly produce the Oseen-Frank model in a large-domain limit~\cite{liu2017oseen,liu2018small,taylor2018oseen,taylor2019gamma}.
+Justification by formal gradient expansions leaves open the question as to the {consistency of minimisers of the original free energy with minimisers of its approximation, that is, are minimisers of the approximate model necessarily good approximations of the minimisers of the original problem?} To this end, recent work has been focused on rigorous asymptotic analysis of non-local free energies, which similarly produce the Oseen-Frank model in a large-domain limit~\cite{liu2017oseen,liu2018small,taylor2018oseen,taylor2019gamma}.
 These approaches ``bypass'' the intermediate and non-rigorous derivation of Landau-de Gennes.
 This is analogous to recent investigations into peridynamics, a formulation of elasticity based on non-local interactions.
 These formulations of elasticity bear mathematical similarity with the mean-field theory approach, where stress-strain relations are described in terms of non-local operators on the deformation map, rather than derivatives as in the more classical formulations of elasticity~\cite{bellido2015hyperelasticity,silling2008convergence}.
 The classical density functional theory we will consider in this work is based on a simplified competition between an entropic contribution to the energy, favouring disorder, and an interaction energy, favouring order.
 The models themselves are justified as a second order truncation of the virial expansion in the dilute regime based on long-range attractive interactions in the style of Maier and Saupe \cite{maier1959einfache} and with mathematical similarity to the model of Onsager \cite{onsager1949effects}.
 Explicitly, given the one-particle distribution function $f(x,\cdot)$ in a neighbourhood of $x$, we define a free energy functional